corner imagecorner image FeaturesPluginsPlatformDocs & SupportCommunityPartners

 Click Finish.
 The IDE creates the Paint project.

-4. Take a look at the structure of your application.
-The project contains all of your sources and project metadata, such as the project's Ant build script.
+1. Take a look at the structure of your application.
+The project contains all of your sources and project metadata, such as the project’s Ant build script.
 The project opens in the IDE.
 You can view its logical structure in the Projects window (Ctrl-1) and its file structure in the Files window (Ctrl-2).
 For example, the Projects window should look as follows:

-You will need to subclass several classes that belong to the NetBeans APIs.
-In addition, the project depends on the ColorChooser.jar file.
-All NetBeans APIs are implemented by modules, so completing both of these tasks really just means adding some modules to the list of modules that our module needs in order to run.
+1. You will need to subclass several classes that belong to the NetBeans APIs.
+All NetBeans APIs are implemented by modules, so this task really just means adding some modules to the list of modules that our module needs in order to run.
+In the Projects window, right-click the Paint project node and choose Properties.
+The Project Properties dialog box opens.
+Under Categories, click Libraries.
+For each of the API’s listed in the table below, click "Add Dependency…" and then, in the Filter text box, start typing the name of the class that you want to subclass.

-Class
+Class API Purpose

-API
+Lookup API

-Lookup Lookup API Enables loosely coupled communication between modules.
+Enables loosely coupled communication between modules.

-Messages Utilities API Provides a variety of general utility classes, including support for internationalization via the Bundle class and @Messages annotation.
+Provides a variety of general utility classes, including support for internationalization via the Bundle class and @Messages annotation.

-TopComponent Window System API Gives you access to the NetBeans window system.
+Gives you access to the NetBeans window system.

 The first column in the table above lists all the classes that you will subclass in this tutorial.
 In each case, start typing the class name in the Filter and watch the Module list narrow.
-Use the table's second column to pick the appropriate API (or, in the case of ColorChooser, the library) from the narrowed Module list and then click OK to confirm the choice.
+Use the table’s second column to pick the appropriate API (or, in the case of ColorChooser , the library) from the narrowed Module list and then click OK to confirm the choice.
 Click OK to exit the Project Properties dialog box.

-3. In the Projects window, expand the Paint module's project node and then expand the Libraries node.
+In the Projects window, expand the Paint module’s project node and then expand the Libraries node.
 Notice that all the libraries you have selected are displayed:

 Creating and Embedding the Paint Canvas